We had some excitement yesterday.

 Cowboy met the ambulance en route to Knoxville.

-Originally we were heading to East Tennessee Children’s Hospital, but they communicated with the ambulance that we needed to go to The University of Tennessee Medical Center.
+Originally, we were heading to Children's, but Children's communicated with the ambulance that we needed to go to UT, which is a trauma hospital that had a pediatric eye surgeon on standby.

 The pellet actually bounced off her pupil.